glasgowm148/ergonaut-handbook/Developers.md

 Interpreter for a family of Sigma-State authentication languages, [a list of good first issues is available on Github](https://github.com/ScorexFoundation/sigmastate-interpreter/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22)

 ## Oracle Core
+The oracle core is the off-chain component that oracles who are part of an oracle pool run.
+This oracle core provides a HTTP API interface for reading the current protocol state & another for submitting datapoints.
+Once a datapoint is submited, the oracle core will automatically generate the required tx and post it as well as any other actions required for the protocol to run.
+This thereby allows the oracle to participate in the oracle pool protocol without any extra effort for the oracle operator.
 - [Oracle Core](https://github.com/ergoplatform/oracle-core) - Run your oracle pools!

 ## Scorex